Kneeling Plank

 - 1

-Start on all fours, with your hands directly under your shoulders and knees under your hips.
+Start on your hands and knees with your hands directly under your shoulders.

 - 2